Netardent/Generic-Testdata-Framework/README.md

 	XlsDirectory = c:\gtf-sample\xsl
 	TestsuiteDirectory = c:\gtf-sample\testsuite

-It should be noted that for the Configuration Directory this results in the following two directories:
+It should be noted that for the Configuration Directory this results in the following two sub-directories:

 * c:\gtf-sample\config\metadata
 * c:\gtf-sample\config\template

-The main idea of having all arguments bundled in one file is to be able to use the same argument file inside a team and project.
+The main idea of having all arguments bundled in one file is to be able to share the same _Argument_-file inside a team and project.
 Furthermore this makes it easily possible to have different ready-made files for different environments (local, CI-environment, etc.).